The Magic Emporium

 Genre: Paranormal, Series

-Must Love Demons is part of the Magic Emporium series.
+Hexes and Horns is part of the Magic Emporium Series.
 Each book stands alone, but each one features an appearance by Marden’s Magic Emporium, a shop that can appear anywhere, but only once and only when someone’s in dire need.
-This book contains explicit scenes, a lariat of love, a demon tail with a mind of its own, and a guaranteed HEA.
+This book contains explicit sex scenes, a muscular moonshiner, a reluctant witch, a spooky best friend, and a guaranteed HEA.

 5 out of 5 stars.